 Kids do bang their head when their demands are not met.
-However, when your baby band head to the wall or crib in spite of being hurt, then you should start worry about it.
+However, when your baby bang head to the wall or crib in spite of being hurt, then you should start worry about it.
 They may start banging their head violently during the moment of anxiety.

 12. Does not want to held by you

 A child with Autism does not like to held by parents.
 You may notice this behavior within few months after birth.
 For instance, they don’t like to be swung or bounced on their parent’s knee or hug them.

 13. Missing developmental milestone

 If your baby doesn’t reach developmental milestones for his age on time, it could be sign of autism.

 14. Sensitive to sound

 Sensitivity to sound is a common symptom of children on autism spectrum.
 They may tend to cry nonstop if overwhelmed by noise.
 Older kids cover their ears to block the noise.

 15. Moments of stress

 If you notice that intensity of any repetitive behaviors (head shaking, head banging) increases during the moment of stress, it could be sign of autism.

 Let’s watch Hanen Speech-Language Pathologist, Fay McGill talks about some of the traits or behaviors you might see in baby on the autism spectrum.